 Previous research includes HIV and schistosomiasis modelling, and work on respondent-driven sampling.

-Tanya Parish is the Senior VP of Drug Discovery at IDRI where she heads the TB Discovery Research group.
 Her work focuses on the discovery of new drugs that are effective at curing drug-sensitive and drug-resistant tuberculosis with the added goal of shortening the time it takes to cure disease.
 This encompasses a range of early stage drug discovery including drug target identification and validation, high throughput screening and medicinal chemistry.
 In addition, her group works to understand the pathogenic mechanisms and basic biology of the global pathogen Mycobacterium tuberculosis and using this information to inform drug discovery.

 Tanya has edited several books on mycobacteria and published numerous papers on the basic biology and genetics of M. tuberculosis.
-She is Editor-in-Chief of Microbiology (UK), on the Editorial Board for PLOS One, PeerJ and Frontiers in Cell and Infection Microbiology.